SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/README.md

 ---

 ## Preparation
+This pipeline has been adapted to the ST-analysis server and is run within conda/mamba environments.

 1. Make a snakemake directory in ST-analysis server with your favorite name for part 1 and part 2 ($ mkdir Snakemake_env_probes_design_part1 Snakemake_env_probes_design_part2).
 2. Install mamba in your base environment $ conda install mamba -n base -c conda-forge